hsucherng/coding-style-guide/css.md

 Inheritance is great for reducing repetition and maintaining consistency.
 For example, instead of explicitly setting `font-size: 18px` on each of the block's child elements, consider setting that property on the block itself, then leverage inheritance from there.

 Always be aware of what properties would be inherited from the element's context.
-Then, think hard and decide clearly on whether you want to explicitly control a property, or whether you want to let it inherit from its parent.
-For example, to ensure buttons are sized consistently throughout the site, you will most likely want to explicitly set its font-size.
-But when it comes to the line-height of a general section, you will likely want to set it once on its parent only, and allow all its child elements to inherit, to keep the line-height consistent.
+Then, think hard and decide clearly on whether to explicitly control a property, or whether to let it inherit from its parent.
+For example, to ensure buttons are sized consistently throughout the site, we will most likely want to explicitly set its font-size.
+But when it comes to the line-height of a general section, we will likely want to set it once on its parent only, and allow all its child elements to inherit, to keep the line-height consistent.